Best Electric and Handheld Milk Frothers Ratings And Reviews

 The Breville Milk Cafe is a high-end product similar to the previous automatic frother.
 It consists of a detachable base unit where the induction heating is controlled and a heater carafe where the milk is frothed and/or warmed.

-This frother is the most expensive item on this list, but it has a few more features.
-Plus, its stainless steel construction is up to Breville's usual high-quality standards.
+This frother is the most expensive item on this list.
+It's even pricier than the Nespresso Aeroccino but for a good reason: it has a few more features.
+Sure, it's not as funky and aesthetically-pleasing as the Smeg frother, but its stainless steel construction is up to Breville's usual high-quality standards.
 And the removable milk frothing jug means easy pouring into your coffee or espresso.

 This product can froth your milk in a wide range of temperatures.
 Do you like your milk frothed hot or cold or anywhere in between?
 This electric milk frother can do any of that!
 In fact, you don't even have to froth your milk if you don't want to.
 You can use this product to make steamed milk, which, by the way, is one of its most popular functions.

 Perhaps the best feature of this frother is its two frothing discs: a smooth one for making smoother froths and one with slits for making thicker milk foam like in cappuccinos.

 THE VERDICT: Which is the Best Frother?